coolsamson7/aspyx/docs/index/introduction.md

 # Motivation

 While working on AI-related projects in Python, I was looking for a dependency injection (DI) framework.
-After evaluating existing options, my impression was that the most either lacked key features — such as integrated AOP — or had APIs that felt overly technical and complex, which made me develop a library on my own with the following goals
+After evaluating existing options, my impression was that the most either lacked key features — such as integrated AOP — or had APIs that felt overly technical and complex, which led me to develop a library on my own with the following goals

 - bring both DI and AOP features together in a lightweight library,
 - be as minimal invasive as possible,
 - offering mechanisms to easily extend and customize features without touching the core,
-- while still offering a _simple_ and _readable_ api that doesnt overwhelm developers and only requires a minimum initial learning curve
+- while still offering a _simple_ and _readable_ api that doesnt overwhelm developers and keeps the initial learning curve low.

-Especially the AOP integration definitely makes sense, as
+The AOP integration, in particular, makes a lot of sense because:

-- aspects on their own also usually require a context, which in a DI world is simply injected,
+- Aspects typically require context, which is naturally provided through DI,
-- and also should cover only objects of the owning container and _not_ act globally.
+- And they should only apply to objects managed by the container, rather than acting globally.

 # Overview